Florence Likely To Be Major Hurricane Off East Coast Next Week

 BOSTON (CBS) – The Atlantic Hurricane season has suddenly roared to life.
 While the record breaking heat and humidity dominated the headlines for most of this summer, thankfully, the Tropics remained quiet.
 Cooler than normal ocean water off of Africa, wind shear in the Tropics and large amounts of Saharan dust all have contributed to what has been a very quiet and below average Atlantic Hurricane season thus far.
 But as we often like to say, it only takes one.

 Conditions have suddenly become more favorable for development and the tropical wave train off of Africa has fired up.
-There are now three waves we are watching, two of which have yet to gain tropical storm status and thus have not been named.
-The third was given its name (Florence) about a week ago, early on the morning of Saturday, September 1.
+There are now three storms we are watching.
+Florence, Helene, & Isaac.
+Florence formed about a week ago, early on the morning of Saturday, September 1.
 It has been quite a week for Florence.
 It was given hurricane status on Tuesday, became a major hurricane on Wednesday and then was nearly torn apart in an unfavorable environment Thursday and was once again downgraded to a tropical storm by early Friday.

-The forecast over the next 24 hours is for Florence to meander westward at about the same size and strength as it battles its way through a southwesterly wind shear.
-By later Saturday and Sunday Florence will encounter a much more favorable environment and should begin to rapidly strengthen once again.
-It should regain hurricane status over the weekend and likely become a major (cat 3 or cat 4) hurricane by early next week.
+Florence continues to meander westward at about the same size and strength as it battles its way through a southwesterly wind shear.
+By later Sunday Florence will encounter a much more favorable environment and should begin to rapidly strengthen once again.
+It should regain hurricane status and likely become a major (cat 3 or cat 4) hurricane by early next week.
 The official track from the National Hurricane Center now takes Florence well south of Bermuda on Tuesday and continues heading west on Wednesday towards the southeastern United States.

 With ocean water temperatures warmer than average off the U.S. coastline and very little wind shear in its path, Florence is likely to be a beast of a hurricane by the middle of next week as it heads for the East Coast.
 What happens from here is still TBD.